cakesolutions/docker-images-public/hmonad/README.md

 Allows compiling / running user-defined Haskell http applications with a very fast startup.

+Perfect for writing mocks of your external dependencies.

 See the example in the `example` directory.
 Start it with

 ```